sameday-courier/woocommerce-plugin/readme.txt

 After generating the AWB, the admin can add one or more parcels to the same AWB (please refer to screenshot 7).

 == Changelog ==

+= 1.0.26 =

+* Add new feature.
+Set a unique reference for each AWB.
+This field can be associated with the id of the order.

 = 1.0.25 =